Government of Sweden: History

 The present Government is formed according to the laws set out in the 1974 Instrument of Government.
-But it traces its history to the Middle Ages when in the 12th century the Swedish Privy Council was formed.
+But it traces its history back to the Middle Ages when the Privy Council of Sweden was formed in the 12th century.
 It functioned in this capacity until 1789 when King Gustav III had it abolished when the Riksdag passed the Union and Security Act.
 The old privy council had only had members from the aristocracy.
 Gustav III instead instituted Rikets allmänna ärendens beredning.
-It functioned as the Government until 1809 when a new Instrument of Government was introduced, thus creating the present Government predecessor, the Council of State.
-It acted as the Government of Sweden until the 31 December 1974.
+It functioned as the Government until 1809 when a new Instrument of Government was introduced, thus creating the present government's predecessor, the Council of State.
+It acted as the Government of Sweden until 31 December 1974.